SeasyHQ/test-assignment/README.md

 ## use cases for frontend

 - feel free to use any component library (we use mui)
-- if styling modifications are needed, styled-components is preferred, but i dont care if you dont use it
-- aligned to screenshots design (desktop) as closely as possible (see `package/fe/design`)
+- aligned to screenshots design (desktop) as closely as possible (see `design`)
     - list of all marina with cards
     - marina detail page
-- if some data are missing from be, just fake them or add them
+- if some data are missing from be, just fake them (fe or be, doesn't matter)

 nice to have: